Giskard-AI/giskard-hub/script-docs/oss/sdk/index.rst

 We can now use the configured model to evaluate security vulnerabilities in your LLM API calls using LLM Scan.

 The LLM scan combines both heuristics-based and LLM-assisted detectors.
-The heuristics-based detectors use known techniques and patterns to test for vulnerabilities which are not specific to the model.
+The heuristics-based detectors use known techniques and patterns to test for vulnerabilities which are not specific to the agent.
 The LLM-assisted detectors are designed to detect vulnerabilities that are specific to your business case.
 They use another LLM model to probe your LLM system.

 Create a Giskard Model